mspnp/aks-baseline/docs/deploy/11-validation.md

    Browse to the Azure Application Gateway in the resource group `rg-bu0001-a0008` and navigate to the *Logs* blade.
 Execute the following query below to show WAF logs and see that the request was rejected due to a *SQL Injection Attack* (field *Message*).

-   > :warning: Note that it may take a couple of minutes until the logs are transferred from the application gateway to the Log Analytics Workspace.
-So be a little patient if the query does not immediatly return results after sending the HTTPS request in the former step.
+   > :warning: Note that it may take a couple of minutes until the logs are transferred from the Application Gateway to the Log Analytics Workspace.
+So be a little patient if the query doesn't immediately return results after sending the HTTPS request in the former step.

    ```
    AzureDiagnostics